 So when exactly did he live?
 Those who study Andover’s history surely must get confused, as I have been, about all the different men named Samuel Phillips.
-Among others, there was Samuel Phillips (1689-1771), pastor of South Church and author of "Seasonal Advice to a Neighbor" (1761).
+Among others, there was Samuel Phillips (1689-1771), pastor of South Church and author of "Seasonable [sic] Advice to a Neighbour, Given by Way of A familiar Dialogue; or In Answer to various Questions, relative to Five important Points of Divinity.
+Done with a View to promote practical Godlinessl and designed, especially, for the Use of the Inhabitants of the South Parish in ANDOVER.
+To whom it is Dedicated (1761).
 There was his son Samuel Phillips (1715-1790), who briefly taught the town grammar school, got involved in colonial politics, was our town moderator prior to the American Revolution, and wasn’t sure he wanted to separate completely from Britain.
 And then there was his son, Samuel Phillips (1752-1802).
 He is the one who made the biggest impact both on our municipality and in the wider world.
-He is referred to as Samuel Phillips Jr.

 A graduate of Harvard (class of 1771) at age nineteen, Samuel Phillips III had been named Andover’s town clerk and treasurer by 1774, at which time he headed a committee that drew up a resolution declaring "that no person in this town, who has heretofore been concerned in vending tea, or any other person, may not under any pretense whatever, either sell himself, or be in any way accessory to selling any tea of foreign importation, while it remains burdened with a duty, under penalty of incurring the town's displeasure."
 It would be coffee or chocolate thereafter or nothing, Then in 1775-1776 he was our delegate to the Provincial Congress at Watertown, Massachusetts, joining such others as Samuel Adams and John Hancock.